Time Marches On

-Time Marches On is the fourth studio album released by American country music artist Tracy Lawrence.
+Time Marches On is the fourth studio album by American country music artist Tracy Lawrence.
+It was released on January 23, 1996, by Atlantic Records.
 The title track spent three weeks at Number One on the Billboard country charts in 1996, becoming Lawrence's biggest chart hit to date.
-"Is That a Tear", "If You Loved Me", and "Stars Over Texas" were also released from this album, and all were Top 5 hits as well.
+"Is That a Tear", "If You Loved Me", and "Stars over Texas" were also released from this album, and all were Top 5 hits as well.